 Scaling Impact: Evaluating Scalability in the Adaptation Fund’s Portfolio

-The scaling up of adaptation projects, programmes, and ambitions has been widely recognised as an essential part of tackling climate change and the devastating impacts it is causing or exacerbating for communities.
-While there is broad support for scaling up, there remains much to learn about if and how scaling up is happening in the adaptation context and how best the adaptation community can provide support.
+The scaling up of adaptation projects, programmes, and ambitions has been widely recognised as essential to tackling the widespread and devastating negative impacts of climate change for communities.
+The challenge is significant in terms of scale, maybe even unprecedented, hence, small-scale adaptation action is not sufficient.
+Much remains to be learnt about if and how scaling up is happening in the adaptation context and how best the adaptation funders can provide support.

-With this background, we are excited to continue working with the Adaptation Fund and the AF-TERG to evaluate scalability within their portfolio, sharing our insights with the Adaptation Fund and feeding into the ongoing conversations on scaling up and replication within the adaptation space.
+We continue working with the Adaptation Fund and its Technical Evaluation Reference Group (AF-TERG), following the thematic evaluation of AF’s work on innovation, to evaluate scalability within the AF’s portfolio, sharing our insights with the Adaptation Fund and feeding into the ongoing conversations on scaling up and replication within the adaptation space.

 Scaling Up – How Does it Happen?